 Raspberry Pi Foundation

 Is this safe for a school environment, and does it serve the learning without distracting from it?
+That filter shaped what was built and what was deliberately left out.

 Image uploads were removed entirely